 “You don’t need to submit your receipts with your tax return, but you will need them if you ever get audited, and they are helpful to you when preparing your return,” says Allec.

-3. Have the college paid directly
+3. Have the 529 plan pay the college directly

 When you’re ready to withdraw money for a qualified expense, you could send it to the student, who could then pay the amount to the school, or you could also have the 529 plan transfer the money to the college directly.
 Sending it directly is an easy way to avoid a potential misstep.